Daniels, White lead Arizona St past Colorado 35-13

-TEMPE, Ariz.
-(AP) — Jayden Daniels threw for 236 yards and ran for two touchdowns, Rachaad White added rushing and receiving touchdowns, and Arizona State beat Colorado 35-13 on Saturday night in the Pac-12 opener for both teams.
+Daniels threw for 236 yards and ran for two touchdowns, White added rushing and receiving touchdowns, and Arizona State beat Colorado 35-13 in the Pac-12 opener for both teams.

+“It was great the passing game got going,” White said.
+“Everyone got in rhythm.
+If they want to stack the box, then we trust the receivers.
+We did some key things this week to fix things up and Jayden led that group.”

 Arizona State (3-1, 1-0 Pac-12) bounced back from last week’s loss to BYU that caused the program to drop out of the AP Top 25.
 The Sun Devils never trailed, controlling the flow of the game with steady offense and solid defense.